Valorant Bind Guide - Easy wins with simple tricks

 How do I get better at Valorant?

 Easy answer?
-Play more games.
+Play more games, player.
 Apart from that, use guides, learn callouts, and master Agents.
 It’s good to be a jackknife, but it’s better to have a defined role.
 Master one or two roles playing as many games as you can.
 Don’t forget to talk to your team!
 And lastly, learn the in's and out's of all the maps reading guides online.
+Just look up for something like our Valorant map guide.

 What does CT mean in Valorant?